danielaparker/jsoncons/doc/ref/bignum.md

     explicit bignum(const Allocator& alloc);

     explicit bignum(const char* str);
+Constructs a bignum from the decimal string representation of a bignum.

     explicit bignum(const char* str, const Allocator& alloc);

     bignum(int signum, std::initializer_list<uint8_t> init);
+Constructs a bignum from the sign-magnitude representation.
+The integer signum value is -1 for negative or 1 for positive.
+The initializer list `init` of bytes is in big-endian byte-order.
+An empty list means a zero value.

     bignum(int signum, std::initializer_list<uint8_t> init, const Allocator& alloc);